Summer Health Care Internship Program

 How can employers participate?

 Any Minnesota hospital, clinic, nursing facility, home care provider or adult day program can participate in the SHCIP.
-The employer application is closed.
+The employer application is open.
+Deadline to apply is Friday, Apr.
+19, 2024.

-Please refer to the employer brochure for further information or view our informational webinar.
+Please refer to the employer brochure for further information.

 Funding for this program is provided through a contract with the Office of Rural Health & Primary Care, Minnesota Department of Health.